Y2nn/ai_agent_research_write/README.md

 # CrewAI Multiple AI Agent Systems

-### Goal 1
+### Purposes
-Here, our goal is to create AI Agents to research and write an article given a topic.
+- Here, our goal is to create AI Agents to research and write an article.

-### Goal 2
+- Here, our goal is to create AI Agents for a customer support automation.

+- Here, our goal is to create AI Agents to automate the planning of an event.

+- Here, our goal is to create AI Agents to perform financial analysis.

-Here, our goal is to create AI Agents for a Customer Support Automation given a topic.
+- Here, our goal is to create AI Agents to build a CV based on a job offer.

 ### Main Features
 - Create Agents